pauromeropau/flutter_app/README.md

 - Images
 - Avatars
 - Loadings
-- InfiniteScroll
+- Infinite Scroll
 - Pull to refresh
 - Cards
 - Sliders
-- ...And much more 🙃# flutter_app
+- ...And much more 🙃